KTgreenham/TRiP/README.md

 #TRiP
-##Tracking Rhythms in Plants: A motion detection algorithm for estimating circadian period from leaf movement data
+##**T**racking Rhythms in Plants: A motion detection algorithm for estimating circadian period from leaf movement data

 ###Table of Contents:
 1. [Introduction to TRiP](#intro)